wale-adeagbo/wale-adeagbo/README.md

 ##  Professional Development

 <!-- Add yours here, for example: -->
-●​ Applied AI for IT Operations – (Specializing in AIOps for workflow automation).
+●​ Applied AI for IT Operations – (Specializing in AIOps for workflow automation).<br>
 ●​ Linux Administrator I – Industry Validated (Focus on server hardening and administration).
 ●​ Wireshark: Network Troubleshooting – (Advanced network analysis and Tier 3 diagnostics).